 - ESG integration can help to identify potential risks and opportunities in addition to traditional financial analysis.

-When you integrate ESG factors into your decision-making process, you can gain a deeper understanding of companies before you invest.
-This includes insight into how the company will likely perform and the value it may add to a portfolio.
-Research indicates that companies with strong ESG-related practices have produced:1
+When you integrate ESG factors into your decision-making process, you can gain a deeper understanding of companies before you invest as well as after you are invested.
+This includes insight into how the company may perform and the value it may add to a portfolio.
+Research indicates that companies with strong ESG-related practices have produced:

 - lower risks